Council says newsletter asking staff to eat less meat was 'out of context'

-Pembrokeshire County Council has issued a statement saying it is "extremely supportive of our rural community," after farmers expressed anger at an internal newsletter asking staff to eat less meat and dairy.
+Pembrokeshire County Council has issued a statement saying it is "extremely supportive of our rural community," after farmers voiced their anger at an internal newsletter asking staff to eat less meat and dairy.

 The newsletter, which cited it as one of the ‘biggest ways to reduce your impact on the planet', has since been withdrawn.